- Aim of this information

 Who can help

 If you wish to challenge the disclosure of local police information, you should be able to go through a number of steps yourself.
-However, you may find the contacts below useful.
+However, you may find the contact below useful.

 Liberty were involved in the case of L (above) and have a strong interest in the civil liberties argument surrounding the disclosure of non-conviction information on a disclosure.